Solar panels making farming more efficient - NewsBreak

 Caley and her team are finding that crops grow better in the shade of the solar panels.
 It’s a cooler environment, but it gets sun throughout the day as the panels tilt.

-“Things like greens — arugula, kale, stuff like that — they love it.
-They love this environment.
-The kale was waist-high last year,” Caley said.
+“Things like greens— arugula, kale, stuff like that, they love it, they love this environment.
+The kale was waist-high last year,” laughed Caley.

 Caley and her team are developing an instruction manual for how to best grow crops under the panels to share with other farmers.
 Researchers from universities and other groups across the country are working in the solar garden to help perfect recommendations for specific crops.

 “They all get different amounts of sun and shade depending on the way that the panels tilt throughout the day.
-So we're going to have all three beds, have the same crop in them and each section so we can study how they do differently,” Caley said.
+So we're going to have all three beds, have the same crop in them and each section so we can study how they do differently,” said Caley.

 This farming not only helps more crops grow, but it saves thousands of gallons of water.

-“We can pave the way for other farmers, and they won't have to reinvent the wheel,” Caley said.
+“We can pave the way for other farmers, and they won't have to reinvent the wheel,” said Caley.

 On top of the environmental impact, the economic impact is helping Kominek keep his family’s land.

-“Hay wasn't really paying the bills, if any bills at all, and figured out that solar might be a way to make some more money for the family,” Kominek said.
+“Hay wasn't really paying the bills, if any bills at all, and figured out that solar might be a way to make some more money for the family,” said Kominek.

-“Jack’s Solar Garden is something that our federal government is interested in seeing replicated in other places, so that's quite nice to see,” Kominek said.
+“Jack’s Solar Garden is something that our federal government is interested in seeing replicated in other places.
+So that's quite nice to see,” said Kominek.

-“The panels are more productive, the land is more productive, everybody wins,” Caley said.
+“The panels are more productive, the land is more productive, everybody wins,” said Caley.

 That win today could mean survival for our food supply and our family farms for years to come.